I was drawn to Deakin because of its known reputation in the community as a university that produced well-rounded graduates.

 - sit exams in Victoria, Australia or further abroad.

-Deakin's online MBA has been ranked first in Australia (and 16th internationally) by prestigious university rankings organisation QS (2016).
+Deakin's online MBA has been ranked 15th internationally by prestigious university rankings organisation QS.

 The world's most comprehensive ranking of online and distance learning MBA programs, the decision was based on 18 indicators, including employer reputation, work experience of the students studying, accreditation and completion rate.